 Learn

-ChatGPT Free vs Go vs Plus vs Pro: Which Plan Should You Choose?
+ChatGPT Free vs Go vs Plus vs Pro: Limits & Best Plan

-Compare ChatGPT Free, Go, Plus, and Pro by buyer fit, GPT-5.5 access, images, voice, Codex, research tools, Go availability, Business workspaces, and separate API billing.
+Compare ChatGPT Free, Go, Plus, and Pro by price pressure, limits, images, voice, research, Codex, region availability, API boundaries, and upgrade triggers.

 Clarify the spend threshold before you commit.
 Use this page when the core product is familiar and the real question is whether to stay free, upgrade, or switch pricing tracks.